 Refinishing a Bench and How to Make a No-sew Tufted Cushion

 My grandparents’ built this bench YEARS ago along with two others that I have. ( Check out the cedar-lined beauty I keep at the end of my bed.)
 This one has taken the biggest beating over the years and has needed to be fixed and refinished for awhile now.
 Every month the group I’m a part of (the Farmhouse Hens Decorate) has a theme.
-This month’s theme turned out to be for benches so I knew exactly the piece I would be using!
+This month’s theme turned out to be for benches so I knew exactly the piece

 So I started by cleaning it really well with vinegar and water before assessing the damage.